camunda/camunda-docs/docs/components/best-practices/development/writing-good-workers.md

   .Open()
 ```

-You can see that you can set a number of handler threads.
+You can observe that you can set a number of handler threads.
 Interestingly, this is a naming legacy.
 The C# client uses the [Dataflow Task Parallel Library (TPL)](https://docs.microsoft.com/en-us/dotnet/standard/parallel-programming/dataflow-task-parallel-library) to implement parallelism, so the thread count configures the degree of parallelism allowed to TPL in reality.
 Internally, this is implemented as a mixture of event loop and threading, which is an implementation detail of TPL.
 This is a great foundation to scale the worker.

 You need to provide a handler.
 For this handler, you have to make sure to write non-blocking code; the following example shows this for a REST call using the [HttpClient](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httpclient?view=net-5.0) library: